 5.3 Dispute resolution—Occupier disputes

-Disputes between NERL retailers and Occupiers of premises in relation to the Electricity Feed-in Scheme will be resolved in accordance with the Utilities Act and Complaints procedures developed by the NERL retailer.
+Disputes between NERL retailers and Occupiers of premises in relation to the Electricity Feed-in Scheme will be resolved in accordance with the Utilities Act and complaints procedures developed by the NERL retailer in accordance with the Consumer Protection Code.

-A NERL retailer must develop, maintain and implement procedures to deal with Complaint of an Occupier, including:

-a right to have the Complaint considered by a senior employee within the NERL retailer if the Occupier is not satisfied with the manner in which the NERL retailer is handling the Complaint; and

-a Complaint by an Occupier against an Agent of the NERL retailer; and

-the resolution of a dispute between the NERL retailer and an Occupier.
+.

 6. OCCUPIER PROTECTIONS AND OBLIGATIONS